Last updated on September 7th, 2019 at 08:03 pm

-The Accelerate subscription plan comes with one free formation service and a free year of registered agent service for receiving legal communications on your behalf.
+The Speed up subscription plan comes with one free formation service and a free year of registered agent service for receiving legal communications on your behalf.

-With the Accelerate subscription plan, you have unlimited form library access, unlimited attorney advice, and special rates when hiring an attorney.
+With the Speed up subscription plan, you have unlimited form library access, unlimited attorney advice, and special rates when hiring an attorney.